lambdaclass/starknet_stack/infrastructure/README.md

-# Cloud infrastructure for starknet_stack
+# Cloud infrastructure for Starknet Stack

 In this directory is contained all the code to deploy different parts of the Startknet Stack.